BIDS/event-template/logistics.md

 ## Venue

-> _Capture notes on venue, including final decision on venue, and any relevant links to contracts or agreements._
+> _Capture notes on venue, including final decision on venue, A/V needs, and any relevant links to contracts or agreements._

 _[Enter information here]_